Profession Calculators

 The Formula

-The initial investment is subtracted because it is a cash outflow at time zero.
-Each future cash flow is divided by (1 + r) raised to the power of the year number, where r is the discount rate.
-This discounting reflects the time value of money: a dollar received in the future is worth less than a dollar today.
-The sum of all discounted cash flows minus the initial investment gives the NPV.
+The initial investment is a cash outflow at time zero, so it is subtracted.
+Each future cash flow is divided by (1 + r) raised to the power of the year number.
+This discounting reflects the time value of money: a dollar received two years from now is worth less than a dollar received today, because the dollar today could be invested for two years.
+The discount rate r represents your required minimum return, typically the weighted average cost of capital (WACC) or a project-specific hurdle rate.

 Step-by-Step Example